 This list includes institutions with healthcare related degree, institutions with healthcare-related specifications, institutions with laboratories or centers focused on health systems, and institutions with faculty who study health systems.

 Teams of a maximum of four IE students solve a "real-world" healthcare situational case study using FlexSim's simulation software.
 This case study is prepared by FlexSim.
-Student team members and their faculty advisors are not required to be members of IIE or SHS to enter the competition, but they will become SHS members if they are one of the three teams selected to compete at the finals courtesy of FlexSim.
-The finalists must be able to attend the Healthcare Systems Process Improvement Conference, Feb.
-18-20, 2015, in Orlando, Florida.
+Student team members and their faculty advisor are not required to be members of IISE or SHS to enter the competition, but they will become SHS members if they are one of the three teams selected to compete at the finals courtesy of FlexSim.
+The finalists must be able to attend the Healthcare Systems Process Improvement Conference, March 1-3, 2017, in Orlando, Florida.

 Click here for submission form/information.